ADHD Cleaning & Laundry

 Another way to get past task inertia is to see if you can make cleaning more interesting for yourself.
 The use of earbudsĀ today makes it possible to listen to a podcast or to some music while you work.Ā

-You could also call a friend and chat with her while you clean.
-Another idea to give yourself the incentive to get the job done is to reward yourself with a well-deserved treat when you’ve finished.
+Or give yourself an incentive to get the job done by rewarding yourself with a well-deserved treat when you’ve finished.
 A cup of tea, a favorite TV show, or a nap (my favorite) are all good examples.

 24. If you hate to vacuum, consider investing in a Roomba.Ā